Cracowiatschek/DataEngineerPortfolio/README.md

 ```

 ### 3.2.1.
 Get data *@task*
-Create one cursor and get records in one Golden Query stored as String in Prefect Cloud, data are fetch many from task and yield function.
+Create one cursor and get records in one Golden Query stored as a String in Prefect Cloud, data is fetched from many tasks, and a yield function.

 ### 3.2.2.
 Make Golden Records *@task*
-Rows are checking row by row in defined data model, if row is not valid then pass them, if everything is okay row is transforming to Golden Record object and append to list, which is return.
+Rows are checked row by row in the defined data model.
+If the row is not valid, then pass it; if everything is okay, the row is transformed to a Golden Record object and appended to the list, which is returned.

 ### 3.2.3.
 Materialize Records *@task*
-This task upsert many operations in bulk write to mongoDB.
+This task upserts many operations in bulk write to MongoDB.

 ### 3.2.4.
 Deploy.
-Flow is deployed in Prefect Cloud with hobby workpool, and code is getting from GitHub repository.
+Flow is deployed in Prefect Cloud with a hobby workpool, and code is getting from the GitHub repository.

-# 5. Get data from internet
+# 5. Get data from the internet
-In my ```dvd_rental``` schema I've ```city``` table, so I add two columns ```longitude numeric, latitude numeric``` and I enrich data about this information by OSM API Nominatim (```from geopy.geocoders import Nominatim```), where I get coordinates of city center and send to PostgreSQL.
+In my ```dvd_rental``` schema, I've ```city``` table, so I add two columns ```longitude numeric, latitude numeric``` and I enrich data about this information by OSM API Nominatim (``` from geopy.geocoders import Nominatim```), where I get coordinates of the city center and send to PostgreSQL.

 **Tech stack:**
 * Python <img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/community/logos/python-logo-only.png" height="15">